haixei/instagram-clone/README.md

 ## Contribute

 This project serves only an educational purpose, but contributions related to improving the quality of the code are very much welcome.
-The app in the future could serve as a resource for people who want to learn more about Django or Vue.
+In the future, this proejct could serve as a resource for people who want to learn more about Django or Vue.